 Research question and predictions.
 In two behavioral experiments, we investigated whether negative sentences can be processed incrementally when addressing a positive polar QUD.
 To that end, in a probe recognition task (Fig. 1), affirmative and negative sentences were used in the absence (Experiment 1) or in a supportive context (Experiment 2) generated by discourse markers (As expected, John has (not) washed the car).
 These markers render the contextual expectation salient (It was expected that John would (not) wash the car), which is always congruent with the actual object state (Table 1).
 In both experiments, affirmative and negative sentences address a positive QUD (Has John washed the car?).
 For affirmative sentences, we expect faster response times (RTs) for the factual compared to the non-factual object states in both experiments.
 In contrast, for negative sentences we expect different patterns of responses.
 If negation is processed in a two-step way, we expect a crossover interaction between the factors Polarity (aff/neg) and Depicted object state (factual/non-factual), with faster RTs for the non-factual (clean car) than for the factual object state (dirty car).
-If negation is processed in the non-factual object state (clean car).
+If negation is processed incrementally, we expect a main effect of Depicted object state, with faster RTs for the factual (dirty car) compared to the non-factual object state (clean car).